🏆 Achievements

 Client Story

-The client needed a phased migration from an aging on-premise environment to AWS without disrupting day-to-day operations, while keep growing the existing product.
+The client needed a phased migration from an aging on-premise environment to AWS, without disrupting day-to-day operations or slowing down an actively growing product.

-The goal was to move the database, application services, and scheduled processing tasks gradually, ensuring compatibility, security, and minimal downtime throughout the transition.
+The database, application services, and scheduled processing tasks all had to move gradually, staying compatible and secure with minimal downtime along the way.

 Solution Used

-- Utilized write-through cache with Redis (ElastiCache) to speed up queries
+• Added a write-through cache with Redis (ElastiCache) to speed up queries.

-- Rebuilt supporting logic as AWS Lambda functions where appropriate.
+• Rebuilt supporting logic as AWS Lambda functions where it made sense.

-- Secured all entry points using CloudFront, AWS WAF, and edge protections (CF Functions, Lambda@Edge).
+• Secured entry points with CloudFront, AWS WAF, and edge protections (CF Functions, Lambda@Edge).

-- Published WAL (Write Ahead Log) changes to a Kafka using logical replication
+• Published WAL (write-ahead log) changes to Kafka using logical replication.

 Architecture Overview